jerome-t/netmiko-scp-multi-thread-upload/README.md

 # netmiko-scp-multi-thread-upload

-This script leverages Netmiko's features to secure copy (SCP) a single file to multiple remote network devices in parallel.
-It checks if the file already exists on the remote devices and compares the checksums.
+This script leverages Netmiko's features to securely copy (SCP) a single file to a remote network device.
+Netmiko also checks if the file exists already on the remote device and compares the checksums.
 If the files are identical, it does not upload it.
+To this, I added parallelism: to make a parallel copy to several destinations.
+And also to have the hosts and OS defined in a CSV file to avoid having to edit the Python script itself.
+I also added the local file imput and check.

 ## Use Case Description